 For better website experience please use modern browsers like Chrome, FF or IE10+Ok

-At the American Center for Special Abilities we provide a wide range of services to children with developmental, psychiatric, and emotional conditions.
+At the American Center for Psychiatry and Neurology, we provide a wide range of services to children with developmental, psychiatric, and emotional conditions.
 These services are provided by our team of highly qualified Occupational Therapists, Speech and Language Therapists, Educational Psychologists, Special Educators, and Applied Behavioral Analysis (ABA) Therapists.

 Speech and Language Therapy services

 The treatment modes/modalities described below may be used to implement various treatment options.